Me1td0wn76/myfirst-github-upload/README.md

 ・About this script.
-  This code is a script that automates the calculation of hash values using the certutil command, which is standard on Windows.
+  This is a script using the certutil command that comes standard with Windows.

 ・Caution
   First, please note that when you try to run this script in PowerShell,